 Reminder: Once the seeds have sprouted you will not be able to move the bags without danger of breaking or tearing the roots, so be sure that the bags are where you want them BEFORE you plant!

 Transfer the mixed soil back into the bags, making them level again.
 Now, you could avoid the 5 minutes of “work” by using prepared potting soil, but Organic potting soil is quite pricey.
 This method is considerably less expensive.

 Plant the seeds at the depth suggested by the package.

-In a short period of time, you will have delicious Lettuce greens, beets, spinach, carrots and so much more!
+In a short period of time, you will have delicious lettuce greens, beets, spinach, carrots, cucumbers and so much more!

 If you plan to leave the bags outside all summer, you may want to poke a few SMALL holes in the bottom of the bags for drainage.
 The best part about this, aside from the fact that you won’t get any itchy rashes is that the soil is reusable, be sure to rotate crops and add additional fertilizer/plant food as needed.

 As soon as you harvest a row, immediately replant another row of seeds so you always have some growing throughout the entire summer.